Published on 2019-09-18· Updated on 2022-08-16

 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd"> <modelVersion>4.0.0</modelVersion> <groupId>SendEmail</groupId> <artifactId>SendEmail</artifactId> <version>0.0.1-SNAPSHOT</version> <name>SendEmail</name> <description>This artiface will send emails using Java Mail API</description> <dependencies> <dependency> <groupId>com.sun.mail</groupId> <artifactId>javax.mail</artifactId> <version>1.6.2</version> </dependency> </dependencies> </project>

-Below is the full Java code to send emails using Gmail SMTP server, with the description of each line:
+Below is the Java code to send emails using Gmail SMTP server, with the description of each line:

 package com.sendemail; import java.util.Properties; import javax.mail.Message; import javax.mail.MessagingException; import javax.mail.PasswordAuthentication; import javax.mail.Session; import javax.mail.Transport; import javax.mail.internet.InternetAddress; import javax.mail.internet.MimeMessage; public class SendMail { public static void main(String[] args) { // Recipient's email ID needs to be mentioned.
 String to = "[email protected]"; // Sender's email ID needs to be mentioned String from = "[email protected]"; // Assuming you are sending email from through gmails smtp String host = "smtp.gmail.com"; // Get system properties Properties properties = System.getProperties(); // Setup mail server properties.put("mail.smtp.host", host); properties.put("mail.smtp.port", "465"); properties.put("mail.smtp.ssl.enable", "true"); properties.put("mail.smtp.auth", "true"); // Get the Session object.// and pass username and password Session session = Session.getInstance(properties, new javax.mail.Authenticator() { protected PasswordAuthentication getPasswordAuthentication() { return new PasswordAuthentication("[email protected]", "*******"); } }); // Used to debug SMTP issues session.setDebug(true); try { // Create a default MimeMessage object.
 MimeMessage message = new MimeMessage(session); // Set From: header field of the header. message.setFrom(new InternetAddress(from)); // Set To: header field of the header. message.addRecipient(Message.RecipientType.TO, new InternetAddress(to)); // Set Subject: header field message.setSubject("This is the Subject Line!"); // Now set the actual message message.setText("This is actual message"); System.out.println("sending..."); // Send message Transport.send(message); System.out.println("Sent message successfully...."); } catch (MessagingException mex) { mex.printStackTrace(); } } }